tingyuz/pdf-RAG-pipeline/README.md

 # pdf-RAG-pipeline

-The program will load pdf files from a specific folder, extract and chunk the text in a semantic-aware approach>
+The program will load pdf files from a specific folder, extract and chunk the text in a semantic-aware approach, then use it with llm to answer questions related to pdf files.

 1.
 ```